richardschoen/howtostuff/setup_ibmi_acs_odbcssl_windows.md

 !       "acs_import_Go Daddy Root Certificate Authority - G2_71806571558600 CA - Tuesday, November 21, 2023 15:04:35"
 ```

 Now if you run ```cwbping mysysname /ssl:1``` you should no longer see any errors if your SSL certificates are working as expected with the IBM i Access ODBC Driver.

+And you should now be able to create ODBC dta sources or DSN-less connections that use connection strings and they should all work fine with SSL as well.

+If this didn't solve your issue, then you probably have something different happening in your environment.